 Getting to Know LEGOLAND Water Park

-LEGOLAND Water Park is roughly divided into three sections – the lower, mid and upper sections with 20 body slides and tube slides.
+LEGOLAND Water Park is roughly divided into three sections – the lower, mid and upper sections with 20 body slides as well as tube slides.

 DUPLO Splash Safari